solana-foundation/solana-improvement-documents/proposals/0088-enable-core-bpf-programs.md

 or when a new Core BPF program is being introduced, at least one SIMD shall be published outlining at least the following details:

+- The interface for the program
+- A precise and complete specification of its behavior
 - How any required special privileges will be granted to the program in its BPF form
+- Whether or not this program will be an upgradeable or non-upgradeable BPF program
-- How this program's upgrades will be managed after it becomes Core BPF
+- How this changes to this program will be managed after it becomes BPF

 **Migrating a native program to core BPF** shall consist of deploying a BPF version of the native program to a new arbitrary address and using a